pterodactyl/documentation/wings/1.0/installing.md

 #### Enabling Swap
 ::: tip Recent Linux kernel
-Since the version 6.1 of the linux kernel, swap is enabled by default.
+Since the version 6.1 of the Linux kernel, swap is enabled by default.
 If you are running a kernel version 6.1 or newer, you can skip this step.
 To check your kernel version, run `uname -r`.
 :::

 On most systems, Docker will be unable to setup swap space by default.
 You can confirm this by running `docker info` and looking for the output of `WARNING: No swap limit support` near the bottom.